Henry of Kalkar: Works

-As a writer he has left a number of works on very diverse subjects.
-At once a man of learning and letters, a distinguished musician, theologian, and ascetic, he was also the author of sermons, letters, and treatises on the spiritual life.
+As a writer Kalkar has left a number of works treating a variety of subjects.
+Prominent in several fields, he was erudite, a man of letters, a distinguished musician and theologian, ascetic, as well as the author of many sermons, letters, and treatises on the spiritual life.

-These works, few of which have ever been printed, are scattered about in different libraries – at Basle, Brussels, St. Gall and elsewhere.
-The first one published enjoyed a strange career, the Exercitatorium Monachale or Tractatus utilis proficere volentibus.
+These works, few of which have ever been printed, are scattered about in different libraries – at Basel, Brussels, St. Gallen and elsewhere.
+The first one published, the Exercitatorium Monachale or Tractatus utilis proficere volentibus, enjoyed a strange career.
 Inserted in a number of manuscripts of The Imitation of Christ between the first and third books, it has sometimes passed as an unedited book of that work, and was published as such by Dr. Liebner at Göttingen in 1842.
-Several times reprinted, especially by J. B. Malou in his 1858 Recherches historiques et critiques sur le véritable auteur de l'Imitation, it has been translated into French (Waille, Paris, 1844) under the title L'Imitation de J. C., livre inédit trouvé dans la bibliothèque de Quedlinbourg.
+Several times reprinted, notably by J. B. Malou in his 1858 Recherches historiques et critiques sur le véritable auteur de l'Imitation, it has been translated into French (Waille, Paris, 1844) under the title L'Imitation de J. C., livre inédit trouvé dans la bibliothèque de Quedlinbourg.
 It has in great part passed into the Mystica theologia (chap.
 I) of Henry de Beaume, and into the treatise De Contemplatione (lib.
 I, art. xxi) of Denis the Carthusian, and, after having inspired Thomas à Kempis and Garcias de Cisneros, it furnished Saint Ignatius himself with some ideas for his Exercises.